xat/fleet/README.md

 #### Change the settings of a specific instance

-After changing the settings of a instance you will likely need to rebuild it.
+After changing the settings of an instance you will likely need to rebuild it.

 ```
 fleet settings <id> [--<setting>=<value>]